Red Barn Murder: Trial

-Corder was taken back to Suffolk where he was tried at Shire Hall, Bury St Edmunds.
+Corder was taken back to Suffolk, where he was tried at Shire Hall, Bury St Edmunds.
 The trial started on 7 August 1828, having been put back several days because of the interest which the case had generated.
 The hotels in Bury St Edmunds began to fill up from as early as 21 July, and admittance to the court was by ticket only because of the large numbers who wanted to view the trial.
 Despite this, the judge and court officials still had to push their way bodily through the crowds that had gathered around the door.
-The judge was the Chief Baron of the Exchequer, William Alexander, who was unhappy with the coverage given to the case by the press "to the manifest detriment of the prisoner at the bar".
+The judge was the Chief Baron of the Exchequer, William Alexander, who was unhappy with the coverage given to the case by the press "to the manifest detriment of the prisoner at the bar."
 The Times, nevertheless, congratulated the public for showing good sense in aligning themselves against Corder, who entered a plea of not guilty.

 Marten's exact cause of death could not be established.
-It was thought that a sharp instrument had been plunged into her eye socket, possibly Corder's short sword, but this wound could also have been caused by her father's spade when he was exhuming the body.
+It was thought that a sharp instrument had been plunged into her eye socket, possibly Corder's short sword, but this wound could have been caused by her father's spade when he was exhuming the body.
 Strangulation could not be ruled out, as Corder's handkerchief had been discovered around her neck; to add to the confusion, the wounds to her body suggested that she had been shot.
 The indictment charged Corder with "murdering Maria Marten, by feloniously and wilfully shooting her with a pistol through the body, and likewise stabbing her with a dagger."
-To avoid any chance of a mistrial, he was indicted on nine charges, including one of forgery.
+To avoid any chance of a mistrial, Corder was indicted on nine charges, including one of forgery.